Alex Bregman Player Props: Astros vs. Tigers

-The Houston Astros and Alex Bregman, who went 3-for-5 last time in action, take on Matt Manning and the Detroit Tigers at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Houston Astros and Alex Bregman, who went 1-for-3 last time out, battle Eduardo Rodriguez and the Detroit Tigers at Minute Maid Park, Wednesday at 2:10 PM ET.

 Alex Bregman Game Info & Props vs. the Tigers